The Integrated Curriculum

 A Broad Foundation

-Along with your major requirements, all undergraduate students complete the Elmhurst College Integrated Curriculum, a comprehensive set of general education courses that introduce you to new subjects and perspectives.
+Along with your major requirements, all undergraduate students complete the Elmhurst Integrated Curriculum, a comprehensive set of general education courses that introduce you to new subjects and perspectives.
 Some of your Integrated Curriculum courses, including the capstone, are embedded in the course of study for your major.

-How does the Integrated Curriculum work?
+How Does the Integrated Curriculum Work?

 - First-year students begin with two required courses: a writing course and a first-year seminar on an interdisciplinary topic.